microbes/Challenge_Microbes/README.md

 Welcome to the MicroBES Challenge, here you will find all the ressources you need to start the projet !

+## Starting kit

+We provide a starting kit in Python.

 ## Data

 Data needed to do the challenge is available in the **data** folder.
 It contains the 3 datasets in CSV and ARFF format.